Good Practice in working with deaf learners, their parents and families - British Sign Language (BSL) Plan

 - Deaf awareness: deaf history and culture

-Theme 1 Communication and access - promoting BSL in early learning and childcare settings and schools
+Promoting BSL in early learning and childcare settings and schools.

 In these clips the depute head at St Roch’s Secondary School in Glasgow describes how professional learning in British Sign Language is rolled out across the school and the impact of this on learner attainment and achievement.

 In this clip the depute head at St Roch’s Secondary School in Glasgow describes how deaf parents are involved in school improvement.

 In this clip the principal teacher at St Thomas’ Primary School and Nursery Class describes how staff support learners who have deaf parents.

 In this clip we hear from a deaf secondary school learner and his deaf Mum about how the school communicates with them and the learner describes how he works with signing teachers to learn new concepts.
 He then describes his experience of transition to main stream classes for some of his subjects.

 In this clip a deaf secondary school learner describes what supports he needs to access the wider curriculum, in particular his work experience.

 In this clip a hearing primary school learner describes how the school supported her with her learning in the early years.